1. The Definition of a Dynamical System

 It’s far too early to talk about this now, but just so you know: the Dynamical Systems I (and II) exam will be a written exam.
 I will only test material from the Lecture Notes and the Problem Sheets (this means that there will be no “unseen” problems.)

 I encourage all students who are taking the course to join my forum (ETH/UZH login only, sorry).
 After joining you are asked to choose a username, and I am more than happy for you to choose something anonymous.
 Your email address is never shown publicly.

 I will post a “Q&A” thread there after each lecture (the “Comments and Questions” button below is a direct link to today’s thread).
 Please do ask questions if there is anything you don’t understand, or if you spot typos in my lecture notes (and trust me, there will be LOTS of typos… ) I will try to answer every single one 😀

 More information about prerequisites, recommended textbooks, the exam, and a collection of bad math jokes are also available on my forum.

 Below is the PDF version of today's notes.
-Click on the open_in_new in the top right-hand corner to download the PDF.

 Comments and questions?